The Real Root of Anxiety—and Why Connection Is the Cure

 🙅🏽♀️ “I don’t want to burden anyone.”

-Every one of those fears is threaded with:
+Every one of those fears carries the same thread:

 No wonder anxiety feels suffocating.